wp-plugins/bne-testimonials/readme.txt

 == Description ==

 Adds a Custom Post Type to display Testimonials on your website as a list or slider (flexslider).
-Each testimonial includes a title, featured image, tagline, website, and message.
-Available Shortcodes: [bne_testimonials_list] & [bne_testimonials_slider]
+Each testimonial includes a title, featured image, tagline, website, and message and includes a custom taxonomy to build your testimonials into different groups (categories).
+Supports multiple uses on any page or post.
+A

+Available Shortcodes: [bne_testimonials_list] & [bne_testimonials_slider].
+Also includes widget versions of the list and slider display.

+= Display your testimonials as a List =
+The list view allows you display your testimonials in a unified format must like an archive blog page.
+You can specify when elements are now shown and the style of the testimonial photo (featured image).
+You can also arrange your testimonials based on publish date, name, or random.
+Set your testimonials into categories to display multiple instances throughout your page.

+= Display your testimonials as a Slider =
+The slider version is built using Flexslider.js.
+Does everything as the list view but as a slideshow using either Fade or Slide transitions.
+Set your testimonials into categories to display multiple instances throughout your page.

 == Installation ==